 | || |

 The Accessibility Committee has had great success in increasing accessibility for disabled citizens in our community.
 Our main goal is to realize a “barrier-free” City in which everyone can enjoy living and working.
-Although we have had success in eliminating barriers in the community, we still have a considerable amount of work to do.
+Although we have had success in eliminating barriers in the community, we continue to check where improvements are still needed and work to make them better.

 Click here to view and download our Whittier Accessibility Committee Brochure.